Ever Wondered Why People Lie & Deceit?

 "Deceit" - a false statement made with deliberate intent to deceive " – The Free Dictionary.

 The mouth speaks a lie, while deception is planned to mislead individuals with what is not the truth.
-Both end with the same result; the victims trust something that is not the truth.
+Both ends with the same result; the victims trust something that is not the truth.
 A lie is some form of deception, while deception does not always involve lying, although they are both erroneous.

 The Liar in You (Pathological Liar)

-There various saying about a liar, and I’m sure that most of you remember the childhood saying, "Liar, Liar, Pants on Fire."
-I am also convinced almost everybody remembers the little fairy tales of the small wooden boy Pinocchio; He lied so much that his nose would continue to grow each time he told a lie.
+There are various saying about a liar, and I’m sure that most of you remember the childhood saying, “Liar, Liar, Pants on Fire.”
+I am also convinced almost everybody remembers the little fairy tales of the small wooden toy Pinocchio; He lied so much that his nose would continue to grow each time he told a lie.

-Dealing with lies and betrayal is never easy, but what is simple about trusting a liar.
+Dealing with lies and betrayal is never easy, but what is humble about trusting a liar.
 And to remain friends with them when it’s best to end the friendship means more disappointment and heartache.